 Source: Cambridge IELTS 7

-The table illustrates percentages of consumer spending in five nations, comprising of three categories of products and services in 2002.
+The table illustrates the percentages of consumer spending in five nations, comprising of three categories of products and services in 2002.

 Overall, the largest proportion of consumer expenditure for each country was for food, drinks and tobacco.
 Conversely, the leisure and education section shows the lowest percentages of spending among the five countries.

-With regard to the highest expenditures, consumer spending on food, drinks and tobacco was the highest in Turkey at 32.14%, followed by Ireland, at nearly 29%.
+With regard to the highest expenditures, consumer spending on food, drinks and tobacco was the highest in Turkey at 32.14%, followed by Ireland at nearly 29%.
 Likewise, Turkey shows the highest expenditure in the leisure and education category at 4.35%.
 For the clothing and footwear section, the largest proportion of spending was for Italy at 9%.

 In terms of the lowest expenditures, the table shows that Sweden had the lowest figures for national consumer spending for food, drinks and tobacco and clothing and footwear, at 15.77% and 5.40% respectively.
-Spain had the lowest amount of spending for leisure and education at almost 2%, followed closely by Ireland with a figure of 2.21%.
+Spain had the lowest amount of spending on leisure and education at almost 2%, followed closely by Ireland with a figure of 2.21%.